-Occasional or Passive exporting takes place when company exports from time to time either on its own intiative or in reponse to unsolicited orders from abroad.
+Occasional or Passive exporting takes place when company exports from time to time either on its own initiative or in response to unsolicited orders from abroad.

-Active exporting takes place when the company makes a commitment to expand its exports to particular market.
+Active exporting takes place when the company commits to expand its exports to a particular market.

-For example we have two companies, one of the our companies is SOLAR SOLENTURK which is exporting solar street lights.
-Sometimes we received orders from middlemen for various countries which we didn’t export our products before and we can sell our solar street light that countries with middlemen and we earn together.
-That is the example of a passive exporting.
+For example, we have two companies, one of our companies is SOLAR SOLENTURK which is exporting solar street lights.
+Sometimes we received orders from middlemen for various countries which we didn’t export our products before and we can sell the solar street light that countries with middlemen and we earn together.
+That is an example of passive exporting.